ondra-novak/imtjson/docs/binjson_format.md

 ```
 ### compressed keys

-The serializer can use opcodes 0x80-0xFF to refer already defined keys.
-It can refer recent 128 keys.
-The keys out of the reach must be stored again.
+The serializer can use opcodes 0x80-0xFF to refer already transfered keys.
+It can refer up to the recent 128 keys.
+The keys out of the reach must be transfered again.
+A key received through these opcodes is not considered as recent.
+The dictionary of the keys isn't modified by any way.

-Refering the key through the opcodes 0x80-0xFF doesn't affect currently stored keys.
-There is no reodering, redefining, etc. It just picks (opcode - 0x7F)th recent key and uses it.

 Exaples
 ```